Pietro Fittipaldi: Haas reserve driver (2019–present)

-He was retained in the role for the season.
+Fittipaldi was retained in the role for the season.
 He drove the Haas VF-22 during the first day of 2022 pre-season testing at the Bahrain International Circuit, substituting for Nikita Mazepin after Mazepin's contract was terminated.
 Fittipaldi was replaced for the remainder of the test by Kevin Magnussen.
 Fittipaldi was actively considered by Haas for Mazepin's seat in the race team but ultimately Magnussen was chosen over him.